OmarFanzeres/OmarFanzeres/README.md

 ## Hi there 👋

-<h1 align="center">Eu sou Omar Fanzeres</h1>
+<h1 align="center">I'm Omar Fanzeres</h1>
-<h3 align="center">Apaixonado por tecnologia, inovação e desenvolvimento de soluções criativas!</h3>
+<h3 align="center">Passionate about technology, innovation, and building creative solutions!</h3>

-- 🔭 Atualmente estou trabalhando em projetos de **Automação, Programação C#, JavaScript e Inteligência Artificial**
+- 🔭 Currently working on **Automation, C# Programming, JavaScript, and Artificial Intelligence** projects
-- 🌱 Atualmente estou aprendendo **Node.js e Machine Learning**
+- 🌱 Currently learning **Node.js, SalesForce, and Machine Learning**
-- 👯 Sempre aberto para colaborar em projetos desafiadores e inovadores
+- 👯 Always open to collaborating on challenging and innovative projects
-- 🤝 Procuro oportunidades para contribuir em **open source**
+- 🤝 Looking for opportunities to contribute to **open source**
-- 📫 Como me encontrar: **omar.fanzeres@email.com** | [LinkedIn](https://www.linkedin.com/in/OmarFanzeres)
+- 📫 How to reach me: **omar.fanzeres@email.com** | [LinkedIn](https://www.linkedin.com/in/OmarFanzeres)
-- ⚡ Curiosidade: Adoro aprender coisas novas e compartilhar conhecimento!
+- ⚡ Fun fact: I love learning new things and sharing knowledge!

 ---